EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

 ![alt text](https://github.com/EdDataScienceEES/tutorial-RachelBrown03/blob/master/figures/curves_plot.png)

 You may be wondering: Why More Bars for Sample Size 10?
  - **Bin Width and Range:** In this code, the `geom_histogram` uses a fixed bin width of `50`.
 For smaller sample sizes (e.g., 10), the spread (range) of the sample means is generally larger because smaller samples tend to vary more from the population mean.
-    - As a result, more bins are needed to cover this wider range, leading to more bars.
+As a result, more bins are needed to cover this wider range, leading to more bars.
 - **Narrower Range for Larger Samples:** For larger sample sizes (e.g., 100), the sample means cluster more tightly around the population mean, reducing the spread.
 Fewer bins are needed to cover the narrower range, resulting in fewer bars.

 ---
 # 6. Summary and Interpretation
 {: #Summary}

-The Central Limit Theorem allows ecologists to make inferences about population means, even when data are skewed.
-For example, in estimating penguin population metrics across different regions, the CLT ensures that as sample sizes grow, the sampling distribution will approximate a normal distribution, allowing for the use of confidence intervals and hypothesis tests based on normality.

-This tutorial demonstrates how to leverage CLT to approximate normality in ecological data, facilitating robust statistical inferences.
+Congratulations, you've made it to the end of this tutorial!
+The Central Limit Theorem (CLT) is a valuable tool for ecologists working with real-world data, which is often skewed or irregular.
+In this tutorial, you’ve seen how the CLT helps approximate normality in sampling distributions, making it easier to apply statistical methods like confidence intervals and hypothesis tests.
+With this knowledge, you can confidently analyze population metrics, such as penguin body mass, and make reliable inferences even when the data isn’t perfectly shaped.

 ----
 # 7. Challenge
 {: #Challenge}

 Now that you've seen how the Central Limit Theorem works using the penguin dataset, it's time to apply your knowledge to a new challenge!
-Here’s your opportunity to experiment with sampling distributions using a different variable from the dataset.
+Here’s your opportunity to experiment with sampling distributions using a different variable from the dataset, such as flipper length, which we observed earlier is not normally distributed.

 Experiment with increasing the number of samples (e.g., `change n_samples = 1000` to `n_samples = 5000`) and see how this affects the sampling distribution.
 Do you notice a change in the shape of the distribution as you increase the number of samples?